On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: On the Dimension of Narrow Passages

 \section{On the Dimension of Narrow Passages}

-\secspaceb Consider the pacman scenario illustrated in Fig.~\ref{fig:scenario_3} of the experiments section.
-We obtain a narrow passage by increasing the size of the square-shaped robot making it harder for the pacman to swallow it.
-Fig.~\ref{fig:tightness} shows that our approach is significantly less sensitive to this tightening than the PRM algorithm.
+\secspaceb Consider the Pacman scenario illustrated in Fig.~\ref{fig:scenario_3} of the experiments section.
+We obtain a narrow passage by increasing the size of the square-shaped robot making it harder for the Pacman to swallow it.
+Fig.~\ref{fig:tightness} shows that our approach is significantly less sensitive to this tightening of the free space than the PRM algorithm.
 In order to explain this, let us take a closer look at the nature of the narrow passage for the tightest solvable case.

-In order to get from the start placement to the goal placement, the pacman must swallow the square, rotate around it and spit it out again.
-Due to symmetry it is sufficient to concentrate on the first part.
-The figure to the right depicts the tightest case, i.e., when the square robot fits exactly into the ``mouth'' of the pacman.
-The gray rectangle indicates the positions of the reference point of the square such that there is a valid movement of the pacman that will allow it to swallow the square robot (two-dimensional region, two parameters), the rotation angle of the square is also important (one additional parameter).
-The range of concurrently possible values for all three parameters is small but does not tend to zero.
-The passage becomes narrow by the fact that the rotation angle of the pacman must correlate exactly with the orientation of the square to allow for passing through the mouth.
-Moreover, the set of valid placements for the reference point of the pacman while swallowing the square (other parameters being fixed) is a line, i.e., its~$x$ and~$y$ parameter values are coupled.
+In order to get from the start placement to the goal placement, the Pacman must swallow the square, rotate around it and spit it out again.
+We concentrate on the swallowing motion.
+Fig.~\ref{fig:narrowest} depicts the tightest case, i.e., when the square robot fits exactly into the ``mouth'' of the Pacman.
+The gray rectangle indicates the positions of the reference point of the square such that there is a valid movement of the Pacman, considering the walls of the room, that will allow it to swallow the square robot (two-dimensional region, two parameters).
+The rotation angle of the square is also important (one additional parameter).
+The range of concurrently possible values for all three parameters is small but does not tend to zero either.
+The passage becomes only narrow by the fact that the rotation angle of the Pacman must correlate exactly with the orientation of the square to allow for passing through the mouth.
+Moreover, the set of valid placements for the reference point of the Pacman while swallowing the square (other parameters being fixed) is a line, i.e., its~$x$ and~$y$ parameter values are coupled.
 Thus, the passage is a four-dimensional object as we have a tight coupling of two pairs of parameters in a six-dimensional \CS.

 The PRM approach has difficulties to sample in this passage since the measure tends to zero as the size of the square increases.
-On the other hand, for our approach the passage is only tight with respect to the correlation of the two angles.
-As soon as the MMS samples an (approximated) volume that fixes the square robot such that the pacman \emph{can} engulf it, the approximation of the volume just needs to include a horizontal slice of a suitable angle and the passage becomes evident in the corresponding Minkowski sum computation.
+On the other hand, for our approach the passage is only narrow with respect to the correlation of the two angles.
+As soon as the MMS samples an (approximated) volume that fixes the square robot such that the Pacman \emph{can} engulf it, the approximation of the volume just needs to include a horizontal slice of a suitable angle and the passage becomes evident in the corresponding Minkowski sum computation.

 \subsecspacea